Rolls cleaned and counting!

 But wait – above it says a .2 mJ energy level is safe?
 Correct.
 Doesn’t the table show the competition only producing .2 or .3 mJ at 100 kHz?
 Yes.
 But…. don’t forget about the car analogy.
 The competitions “platform” (4-cylinder engine going up the mountain) requires the motor to run hot and possibly overheat before it even reaches the summit.
 Our “platform” (6-cylinder motor going up the mountain) runs cooler even when it goes faster.

-Other lower watt systems need to make up for this undersized “motor” by using more pulse frequency – if they didn’t their laser would never clean a roll.
-In other words, a roll can get damaged even if the actual mJ produced is lower – the pulse frequency matters just as much, and does have a threshold that shouldn’t be crossed (see red row above).
+Other lower watt systems need to make up for this undersized “motor” by using more aggressive pulse frequency settings– if they didn’t their laser would never clean a roll.
+In other words, a roll can get damaged even if the actual mJ produced is lower – the pulse frequency matters more than watts, and does have a threshold that shouldn’t be crossed (see red row above).
 When it is the following can happen:

 When lower watt systems try to avoid this situation and use a “gentler” pulse frequency, it lessens the overall energy (mJ) being used (see yellow boxes in above table), which results in either a slower cleaning cycle or inconsistent / poor cleaning outcomes altogether.